-The SummerCamp Beach community has homesites available for sale and along with the RiverCamps community, both have additional lands for future development.
+The SummerCamp Beach community has homesites available for sale and along with the RiverCamps community, both and SouthWood communities, have additional lands for future development.

 The Latitude Margaritaville Watersound community is a planned 55+ active adult residential community in Bay County, Florida.
 The community is located near the Intracoastal Waterway with convenient access to the Northwest Florida Beaches International Airport.
 The community is being developed through our unconsolidated Latitude Margaritaville Watersound JV with our partner Minto Communities USA, a homebuilder and community developer, and is estimated to include approximately 3,500 residential homes, which will be developed in smaller increments of discrete neighborhoods.
-As of September 30, 2023, the unconsolidated Latitude Margaritaville Watersound JV had 632 homes under contract, which are expected to result in a sales value of approximately \$330.4 million at closing of the homes.
+As of September 30, 2023 March 31, 2024, the unconsolidated Latitude Margaritaville Watersound JV had 632 562 homes under contract, which are expected to result in a sales value of approximately \$330.4 million \$303.9 million at closing of the homes.
 See Note 4.
 Joint Ventures for additional information.